We build the memory agents need.

 Typed memory vs flat text: a benchmark on LongMemEval_s.

-Recall's typed schema vs Mem0's flat extraction on the same 500-turn eval.
+Brain's typed schema vs Mem0's flat extraction on the same 500-turn eval.
 Where structure wins, where it doesn't, and why we still chose it.

 Three conversations with indie devs building agent memory.